alekseinagamoto/immigration-demographics-ssot/README.md

 |   └── scripts
 |       ├── etl.py                          <- Script to execute ETL pipeline.
 |       ├── create_tables.py                <- Script to create database tables.
-|       └── helpers.py                      <- Script with helper functions for data preprocessing and data quality checks
+|       └── helpers.py                      <- Script with helper functions for data preprocessing and data quality checks.
 |
 |
 ├── README.md                               <- README for developers using this project.